phonglam3103/cas2smi/README.md

 ## Usage

 The script only takes in the text file or excel file (with the `-xls` flag).
 Then, for each of the entry, a request will be sent to PubChem to retrieve the isomeric SMILES.
 The output will be the name of the input with the "_SMILES" subfix.
 It is possible to speedup the process using the `-j` or `--num_processes` flags.
-By default, only 1 core is used
+By default, only 1 core is used.

 ```bash
 cas2smi example.smi
 cas2smi boronic_acid.xlsx -xls
 cas2smi test.csv -j 8
 ```

+**Use the `--help (-h)` flag for more information.**